← Back to Blog

 Over-Designing

-More customization isn’t always better.
-A QR code with gradients, a large logo, decorative corners, and a frame might look impressive but pushes multiple limits simultaneously.
-Each element adds complexity—use them judiciously.
+There’s a point where extra customization starts working against you.
+A QR code with gradients, a large logo, decorative corners, and a frame might look impressive, but it pushes several limits at once.
+Each element adds complexity, so use them sparingly.

 Using Static Codes for Campaigns